undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 838 students overall (including freshmen) at The University of Montana Western in 2023.
-Institutional grants or scholarships that are not based on financial need were given to 205 full-time freshman.
+205 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of non-need-based institutional scholarships/grants was $911,896.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $255,184 USD.

 Faculty